This page contains affiliate links. Please read our disclosure for more info.

 The mosque’s grounds are a serene place to wander and enjoy the harmonious lines and archways of the various buildings and beautiful gardens.
-On our visit a rare rain shower turned the marble floors into a reflective pool.
+It’s certainly one of the best places to visit in Muscat.

 2) Mutrah Corniche, Muscat

 Join the locals for a stroll along the lovely seafront where white buildings and mosques are backed by rocky mountains and forts that glow golden in the late afternoon light.

 Browse the stalls for frankincense and myrrh, ceramic incense burners, silver jewellery, pashminas, turbans, genie lamps, fluffy camels, and much more.

 3) Jabrin Fort (Jibreen Castle)

 From Muscat we recommend taking a trip inland to the Nizwa area where you can explore forts, mountains, and ancient villages.

 You can wander through the labyrinth of rooms and see the defensive methods used like the murder holes, gaps in the floor where they used to pour boiling date oil on enemies.

 4) Nizwa Fort

 It features a massive circular tower which you can climb for views of the mosque, souq, distant rocky mountains, and the date palms that surround this oasis city.

-Nizwa Fort has recently been refurbished and there are now historical items on display like jewellery, tools, and a timeline of the area’s history.
+Nizwa Fort has been refurbished and there are now historical items on display like jewellery, tools, and a timeline of the area’s history.

 5) Jebel Akhdar

 The green refers to the villages of the Saiq Plateau, 2000m above sea level, where abundant rainfall allows the growth of pomegranates, grapes, peaches, apricots, and roses for the rose water that’s used in Omani sweets and as perfume.

-Jebel Akhdar is an easy day trip from Nizwa (or even Muscat), but you do need a 4WD to ascend the steep winding road (we hired a driver at the police checkpoint).
-The views from the top of the villages surrounded by jagged peaks are spectacular, and the cold air is a relief from the hot plains.
+Jebel Akhdar is an easy day trip from Nizwa (or even Muscat), but you do need a 4WD to ascend the steep winding road (we hired a driver at the police checkpoint just outside Birkat al Mawz).

 6) Misfat al Abryeen